Abortion in Ethiopia: Incidents

 In 2008, an estimated 382,500 induced abortions were performed in Ethiopia, for annual rate of 23 abortions per 1,000 women aged 15–44.
-The abortion rate in Ethiopia was lower than to African and Eastern African countries which has 29% and 39% respectively according to WHO estimates.
-In urban areas, abortions rates is higher than in national average, such as Addis Ababa, Dire Dawa and Harar.
+The abortion rate in Ethiopia was lower than in African and Eastern African countries which has 29% and 39% respectively according to WHO estimates.
+In urban areas, abortions rates are higher than the national average, such as Addis Ababa, Dire Dawa and Harar.
 Factors for these conditions include greater social and healthcare provision attracting women in these areas.

 Some of 35% women tend to undergo induced abortion whereas 27% of those obtaining post-abortion care report having had a previous abortion.
 In 2014, about 620,300 abortions were performed in Ethiopia, corresponding to annual rate of 28 abortions per 1,000 women aged 15–49, an increase from 22 per 1,000 in 2008.

 Provision of abortion and post-abortion care

 In 2008, about 27% women induced abortions were safe performed by health facilities.
 However, 15% (58,000 abortions) reported safe despite lack of clear survey from private and public hospitals.
 Some of these practices were legal and mostly performed by private and small facilities; about half of all health facilities provided induced abortions in Ethiopia.
 The proportion is higher than for public hospitals (76%) and private or non-governmental facilities (63%) than for public health centers (41%).

 This proportion is likely fluctuating, as there are abortion services in public facilities.
 Currently, private and NGO facilities mostly provide induced abortion aboard.
 Access to second trimester abortions is severely limited, in which 9–10% of all facilities only provide these services.

-In 2014, legally performed induced abortions were reached 53% (some 326,200) in all health facilities, nearly double the proportion in 2008 (27%).
+In 2014, legally performed induced abortions reached 53% (some 326,200) in all health facilities, nearly double the proportion in 2008 (27%).
 Between 2008 and 2014, shared abortion rate increased from zero to more than one-third.

 Unintended pregnancy and contraception

-Modern contraceptive absorption is much higher than in Addis Ababa (57% among women aged 15–44) than in Ethiopia as whole (14%), while in rural areas is below national average (3–16%).
-One of root causes of abortion is the low level of contraceptive methods, which leads to unintended pregnancy.
+Modern contraceptive adoption is much higher in Addis Ababa (57% among women aged 15–44) than in Ethiopia as whole (14%), while in rural areas it is below national average (3–16%).
+One of the root causes of abortion is the low level of contraceptive methods, which leads to unintended pregnancy.
 13% of unintended pregnancy ended in 2014, up slightly from 10% in 2008.